brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

 ```
 :::

-Today, even the initialization of `r` is ill-formed, because `f(1)` is an immediate invocation that must be a constant expression, and it is yielding a consteval function - which is not a permitted result of a constant expression.
+Today, even the call `f(1)` is ill-formed, because naming `g` isn't allowed in that context (it is neither a subexpression of an immediate invocation nor in an immediate function context).

 Per the proposal, the initialization of `r` becomes valid. `f` implicitly becomes a `consteval` function template due to use of `g`.
 Because `r` is at namespace scope, we tentatively try to perform constant initialization, which makes the initial parse manifestly constant evaluated.
 In such a context, `f(1)` does not have to be a constant expression, so the fact that we're returning a pointer to consteval function is okay.
 The subsequent invocation `g(2)` is fine, and initializes `r` to `2`.